- Data Manipulation

 - Columns — Select specific columns if you do not want to import them all; this saves processing time for larger tables.

-- Days — If you are into incremental processing, this comes in handy; import only rows changed during a given number of days (
+- Changed in last — If you are into incremental processing, this comes in handy; import only rows changed or created within the selected time period.

 - Data filter — Download only rows that will match this single column multiple values filter.